F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

 You can modify your BIG-IP configuration using the BIG-IP Controller.

-- :ref:`Manage your BIG-IP virtual servers <kctlr-manage-bigip-objects>`.
+- :ref:`Manage your BIG-IP virtual servers <kctlr-manage-bigip-objects>`

 .. _additional-resource:

 Additional Resources
 --------------------

-- :ref:`Using the BIG-IP Controller as an Ingress controller overview: <kctlr-k8s-ingress-ctlr>`.
+- :ref:`Overview using of BIG-IP Controller as an Ingress controller <kctlr-k8s-ingress-ctlr>`